-- 1. Performance criteria for end-December 2009, end-March 2010, and end June-2010 have been established with respect to: - floors on the level of net international reserves of the Bank of Mongolia (BOM); - ceilings on the level of net domestic assets of the BOM; - ceilings on the level of net bank credit to general government; - ceilings on the contracting and guaranteeing by the central government or the BOM of new medium- and long-term external debt; - ceilings on the contracting or guaranteeing by the central government or the BOM of new short-term external debt; - ceiling on accumulation of domestic payment arrears of the central government. - 2.
-Performance criteria that are applicable on a continuous basis have been established with respect to: - ceilings on accumulation of new external payment arrears of the central government and the BOM. - 3.
-Indicative targets for end-December 2009, end-March 2010, and end-June 2010 have been established with respect to: - ceilings on the general government fiscal deficit.
+1. Performance criteria for end-March 2010 and end June-2010 have been established with respect to:

+- floors on the level of net international reserves of the BOM; - ceilings on the level of net domestic assets of the BOM; - ceilings on the level of net bank credit to general government; - ceilings on the contracting and guaranteeing by the central government or the BOM of new medium- and long-term external debt; - ceilings on the contracting or guaranteeing by the central government or the BOM of new short-term external debt; - ceilings on accumulation of domestic payment arrears of the central government.

+2. Performance criteria that are applicable on a continuous basis have been established with respect to:

+• ceilings on accumulation of new external payment arrears of the central government and the BOM.

+3. Indicative targets for end-March 2010 and end-June 2010 have been established with respect to:

+• ceilings on the general government fiscal deficit.